-During 2016, we had a total of 32 new or renewed leases related to the medical office buildings indicated above, in which we have significant investments, some of which are accounted for by the equity method.
+During 2017, we had a total of 38 new or renewed leases related to the medical office buildings indicated above, in which we have significant investments, some of which are accounted for by the equity method.
 These leases comprised approximately 10% of the aggregate rentable square feet of these properties (7% related to renewed leases and 3% related to new leases).
 Rental rates, tenant improvement costs and rental concessions vary from property to property based upon factors such as, but not limited to, the current occupancy and age of our buildings, local overall economic conditions, proximity to hospital campuses and the vacancy rates, rental rates and capacity of our competitors in the market.
-The weighted-average tenant improvement costs associated with these new or renewed leases was approximately \$12 per square foot during 2016.
-The weighted-average leasing commissions on the new and renewed leases commencing during 2016 was approximately 2% of base rental revenue over the term of the leases.
-The average aggregate value of the tenant concessions, generally consisting of rent abatements, provided in connection with new and renewed leases commencing during 2016 was approximately 2% of the future aggregate base rental revenue over the lease terms.
+The weighted-average tenant improvement costs associated with these new or renewed leases was approximately \$10 per square foot during 2017.
+The weighted-average leasing commissions on the new and renewed leases commencing during 2017 was approximately 2% of base rental revenue over the term of the leases.
+The average aggregate value of the tenant concessions, generally consisting of rent abatements, provided in connection with new and renewed leases commencing during 2017 was approximately 2% of the future aggregate base rental revenue over the lease terms.
 Rent abatements were, or will be, recognized in our results of operations under the straight-line method over the lease term regardless of when payments are due.
-In connection with lease renewals executed during 2016, the weighted-average rental rates, as compared to rental rates on the expired leases, decreased by approximately 3%.
+In connection with lease renewals executed during 2017, the weighted-average rental rates, as compared to rental rates on the expired leases, decreased by approximately 3%.

-Set forth is information detailing the rentable square feet ("RSF") associated with each of our properties as of December 31, 2016 (excluding Henderson Medical Plaza which is scheduled to be completed and opened during the first quarter of 2017) and the percentage of RSF on which leases expire during the next five years and thereafter.
-For the MOBs that have scheduled lease expirations during 2017 of 10% or greater (of RSF), we have included information regarding estimated market rates relative to lease rates on the expiring leases.
+Set forth is information detailing the rentable square feet ("RSF") associated with each of our properties as of December 31, 2017 and the percentage of RSF on which leases expire during the next five years and thereafter.
+For the MOBs that have scheduled lease expirations during 2018 of 10% or greater (of RSF), we have included information regarding estimated market rates relative to lease rates on the expiring leases.